mircealungu/mircea/thoughtstream.md

 fast food. bad for your health. not today. but in the long term.

-fast code. bad for your business. but in the long term.
+fast code. bad for your business. in the long term.

 fast dopamine. bad for your life. not today. but in the long term.